Proto-Samoyedic language: Phonology

 Proto-Samoyedic had vowel harmony like many other Uralic languages.
 Harmony determined whether a front vocalic or a back vocalic allomorph of a suffix was used.
 However, the restrictions imposed by vowel harmony were not absolute because also disharmonic word-stems can be reconstructed.
 Such stems break vowel harmony by combining front and back vowels: e.g. Proto-Samoyedic *kålä 'fish', *wäsa 'iron'.

 In contrast to the vowel system, the consonant system is rather simple with only 13 phonemes:

 The exact sound value of the affricate is not entirely clear; it may originally have been retroflex [ʈ͡ʂ] rather than dental or alveolar [t͡s].
 It has remained distinct only in Selkup, merging elsewhere with *t.

 As in Proto-Uralic, the ancestor of Proto-Samoyedic, the first syllable of words was always stressed, and hence there was no contrastive stress.
 Contrastive tones did not occur either.

 Phonotactics

 As in Proto-Uralic, words could begin with a maximum of one consonant: initial consonant clusters were not allowed.
 Another phonotactic constraint inherited from Proto-Uralic was that the consonants *r and *ŋ were not allowed word-initially.
 Proto-Samoyedic had, however, innovated final consonant clusters in a few words.
 In all of them, the first consonant in the cluster was the semivowel *j, as in *wajŋ 'breath'.
 Thus, the syllable structure of Proto-Samoyedic was altogether (C)V(j)(C).

 Inside words, clusters of two consonants were common.
-Clusters of three consonants were again possible only if the first consonant of the cluster was *j, as in *wajkkə 'neck'.
+Clusters of three consonants were again possible only if the first consonant of the cluster was *j, as in *wajkkǝ̑ 'neck'.